donovan680/scte35-parser/README.md

 [SCTE 172] defines additional video coding and transport constraints on ANSI/SCTE 128 (which constrains ITU-T H.264/ ISO/IEC 14496-10 (“AVC”)
 video compression) for Digital Program Insertion applications using SCTE 35 messaging.

+1.2.
+Scope

+This standard supports delivery of events, frame accurate or non-frame accurate, and associated descriptive data in MPEG-2 transport streams, MPEG-DASH and HLS.
+This standard supports the splicing of content (MPEG-2 transport streams, MPEG-DASH, etc.) for the purpose of Digital Program Insertion, which includes advertisement insertion and insertion of other content types.
+An in-stream messaging mechanism is defined to signal splicing and insertion opportunities and it is not intended to ensure seamless insertion (splicing, playlist, etc.).
+As such, this standard does not specify the insertion method used or constraints applied to the content being inserted, nor does it address constraints placed on insertion devices.